rzaketovic1/Skinet-e-commerce-app-with-.Net-Angular/README.md

 - Reusable Form Components in Angular
 - Angular Validation and Async Validation

-Here’s the link to the course: Udemy - Learn to Build an E-Commerce App with .NET Core and Angular.
+You can find the course here: [Udemy - Learn to Build an E-Commerce App with .NET Core and Angular](https://www.udemy.com/course/learn-to-build-an-e-commerce-app-with-net-core-and-angular).